-The State acknowledges: i) FHWA's authority to perform an annual assessment of the adequacy of the State's accounting procedures and processes in order to ensure that the State's financial management system properly supports the allocation of eligible debt service (principal and interest), issuance costs, and other bond-related costs back to the Projects; and ii) FHWA's authority to authorize an audit of the Federal-aid projects being financed under 23 U.S.C.
-122, and the State's allocation of debt service expense, and bond-related costs thereto, by an independent auditor at the expense of the State apportionments.
+The State acknowledges i) FHWA's authority under 23 U.S.C.
+106(g)(2) to perform an annual assessment of the adequacy of the State's accounting procedures and processes in order to ensure that the State's financial management system properly supports the allocation of eligible debt service (principal and interest), issuance costs, and other bond-related costs back to the Projects; and ii) .
+FHWA may authorize an audit of the Federal-aid projects being financed under 23 U.S.C.
+122, the State's allocation of debt service expense, and bond-related costs thereto, by an independent auditor at the expense of the State apportionments.